 Sleeping in Addis Ababa Airport

 The airport is open 24 hours a day, and travellers have managed to spend the night in this airport without any major problems.
 Seating is scarce throughout the airport, but there are some soft and comfortable recliners, so grab one if you see it empty.
 For uninterrupted sleep, there are some hotels near the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 For more airport information continue scrolling down to explore more in our Addis Ababa Airport Guide.